“I’ll die“, said Robin, “I’ll die if they don’t have that dress ready.”

 Tricks, from Alice Munro´s collection Runaway, opens with Robin´s rather dramatic announcement, which immediately draws the reader´s attention to the item, “that dress”.

-Robin is twenty-six, a nurse in a small town in Canada.
-Her sister, Joanna, is thirty years old, stunted, crippled after suffering from severe asthma in her childhood.
-Joanna seems revengeful towards her sister, who, apparently, is the more “fortunate” of the two sisters.
+Robin, aged twenty-six, works as a nurse in a small town in Canada.
+Her sister Joanna, aged thirty, is stunted and crippled after suffering from severe asthma in her childhood.
+Joanna seems revengeful towards her sister, who, apparently, is the more “fortunate” of the two of them.

 But this time is different.
-Robin is meeting this man with a foreign accent, Danilo Adɀic, after the play.
+Robin is meeting with Danilo Adɀic, the man with a foreign accent, after the play.
 Yes a foreigner.
 Joanna would say foreigners pick up girls that nobody else would have.

 Danilo is an immigrant from Montenegro.